-Tobias Forge Confirms His Identity As Ghost Frontman Papa Emeritus—Because His Mom Made Him Do It
+Tobias Forge Confirms His Identity As Ghost Frontman Papa Emeritus — Because His Mom Made Him Do It

 Tobias Forge has finally publicly confirmed that he is the man behind the mask as Papa Emeritus, the frontman of the Swedish hard rock band Ghost.
-Forge made the admission on Swedish radio Sveriges Radio, according to Ultimate Classic Rock, announcing publicly for the first time: “My name is Tobias Forge and I’m the man behind the mask in Ghost.”
+Forge made the admission on Swedish radio network Sveriges Radio, according to Ultimate Classic Rock, announcing publicly for the first time: “My name is Tobias Forge and I’m the man behind the mask in Ghost.”

 Diehard fans have suspected for a while that Forge was Emeritus, and it was all but confirmed when the singer’s name appeared in a Ghost lawsuit earlier this year.
 The Swedish radio teaser described Forge and his bandmates as “successful in holding all their identities a secret while playing at huge arenas around the world, as speculation of who they really were ran wild.”